ubclaunchpad/inertia/docs_src/index.html.md

 A "remote" is a remote VPS, such as a [Google Cloud Compute](https://cloud.google.com/compute/) or [AWS Elastic Cloud Compute (EC2)](https://aws.amazon.com/ec2/) instance.
-These are computers in the "cloud" that will be used to deploy your project, so that you don't have to use your own.
+These are computers in the cloud that will be used to deploy your project, so that you don't have to use your own.

 If this is your first time setting up a VPS, jump ahead to the